veertuinc/anka-docs/anka-virtualization-cli/getting-started/creating-vms.md

 ## Prerequisites

 1. [You've installed the Anka Virtualization package.]({{< relref "anka-virtualization-cli/getting-started/installing-the-anka-virtualization-package.md" >}})
 2. The host you wish to use has a full internet connection.
 If you are behind a corporate firewall/proxy, you'll need to review https://support.apple.com/101555.
+  - If attempting to set/use `http_proxy` or `https_proxy`, they will not work.
+There is a requirement for full internet access to set up macOS properly in later 15.x VM versions (you'll see `status 70` errors if this is the case).
+You'll need to use `ANKA_NETWORK_MODE=disconnected` when creating the VM to temporarily disable networking entirely and eliminate the requirement.

 ---